-Since it was first introduced in FM2014, the role of the Wide Target Man has always fascinated and brought out the tactical tinkerer in me, for better or worse.
+Since its introduction in FM2014, the Wide Target Man role always fascinated and brought out the tactical tinkerer in me.
 Sometimes I get an idea that takes over whichever save I’m doing, as I try hard to make it work.
-Most of the time it leads to a lot of wasted time playing around with the tactics screen and the later disappointment of watching game after game and seeing none of the results which I hoped for.
+Most of the time it leads to a lot of wasted time playing around with the tactics screen.
+Even worse is the disappointment of watching game after game and seeing none of the hoped for results.
 My particular weakness has always been the exotic roles in football manager games.
 I created my share of Raumdeuter, Libero and Enganche tactics.
 The Wide Target Man is no exception.
-While my previous exotic experiments led to inconsistent results at best, given all that I have seen from current Football Manager match engine and the revamped tactical interface, I have high hopes that the “Big man” on the wing role is at its best since 2014.
-Given the right player it could be just be missing ingredient to bring life back to the fallen giant or to build a tactical system to directly counter the high pressing and possession-heavy trend in football today.
+My previous exotic experiments led to inconsistent results at best.
+Judging from current Football Manager match engine I predict that the Wide Target Man is at its best since 2014.
+Given the right player, it could be just what you need for a great Route One tactic.
+A tactical system to directly counter the high pressing and possession-heavy trend in football today.

-With its connotations of “anti-football”,”hoofball” or more defensive tactics of Tony Pulis, long ball Route One football might not be what most managers look for when designing a tactic for a top tier team.
-Some argue that very direct football is not as pleasing to the eye as the tiki-taka beautiful passing play or the attacking efficiency of Gegenpressing, while others dismiss it completely as the obsession of tactical dinosaurs and hopeless underdogs.
-To forestall any chance of a rebuttal, Route One Football nay-sayers will ultimately bring forth the current examples of the top teams in the world such as Liverpool, Man City, and Barcelona, suggesting that possession, patient build up from the back and high pressing are the only ways to victory.
-Which leaves the hopeless tactical dreamers among us wondering what if Route One “hoofball” did not have to be defensive in nature, especially used by a confident attacking team?
+Due its association with “hoofball” and “anti-football”, long ball Route One football is out of favour.
+It might not be what most managers look for when designing a tactic for a top tier team.
+Some argue that very direct football lacks the graceful beauty of tiki-taka passing or the attacking efficiency of gegenpressing.
+Others dismiss it completely as the obsession of tactical dinosaurs and hopeless underdogs like Toni Pulis.
+Route One critics will ultimately bring forth the examples of the top teams like Liverpool, Man City, and Barcelona.
+The assumption being that patient build up from the back and high pressing are the only routes to victory.
+Which leaves the hopeless tactical dreamers among us wondering.
+What if Route One “hoofball” did not have to be inherently defensive, especially if used by a confident attacking team?

-What I want to show is that when utilised by a capable team with the right players to fit the roles, this very direct system can be very effective in not only nullifying whatever advantage that overwhelming possession or gegenpressing gives but also winning games in the most efficient way possible.
-Building my custom Route One tactic starts with having two key ingredients; the ideal player for the Wide Target Man role as well as a distributor to provide long passing options from the back.
+I want to show that a very direct tactic can be very effective.
+Especially when utilised by a capable team with the right players to fit the roles.
+It can help to nullify the advantage of overwhelming possession or gegenpressing.
+More importantly it can aid in winning games in the most efficient way possible.
+Building my custom Route One tactic starts with having two key ingredients.
+First, the ideal player for the Wide Target Man role.
+And secondly, a capable distributor to provide long passes from the back.

 Introducing the Wide Target Man

-When looking for this key piece in my tactical puzzle, I have been analyzing how various players play in this role, across several saves in FM2019 and a range of clubs from Dynamo Kiev, AS Roma, Celta de Vigo to Manchester United.
+Lets start with the first key piece in my tactical puzzle.
+I have analyzed how various players play in this role.
+I did it across several saves and clubs in FM19.
+Clubs like Dynamo Kiev, AS Roma, Celta de Vigo and Manchester United.
 I chose these teams because they already possessed a suitable player to fill this complex role.

-Unlike any other exotic role in football manager, I’m starting to realise that in order to be effective, the player needs a very specific attribute distribution.
+Much like other exotic role in fm, I’m starting to realise that the wide targetman needs a very specific attributes.
 As a result of what he has to do, this player needs to be incredibly well rounded.
-Not every footballer has the physical strength to receive a cross, hold up the ball effectively and then have the mental capacity and technical acumen to effectively direct it to an onrushing teammate.
-He also needs to decide when it is simply better to just power through to the goal himself.
+Not every footballer has the physical strength to receive a cross and hold up the ball.
+And then have the mental capacity and technical acumen to effectively direct it to an onrushing teammate.
+Sometimes he needs to decide when it is simply better to just power through to the goal himself.

-Romelu Lukaku is a beast of a Target Man, and as he showed at World Cup this summer, can be even more deadly playing on the right wing.
+Romelu Lukaku is a beast of a Target Man.
+He showed at World Cup this summer, that he can be very deadly playing on the right wing.
 Brazil’s fullbacks could neither stop his charges up the right touchline, nor his crosses to Hazard and De Bruyne.
-This performance is reflected in his attributes in the FM19 where Lukaku is very close to an ideal Wide Target Man.
+The Belgian’s performance is reflected in his attributes in the FM19.
+As it is Lukaku is very close to an ideal Wide Target Man.
 So what are the attributes to look out for?

-Jumping Reach (and of course the player’s natural height) – this one is obvious, whether up top or on the flank, target man will always be the target of some very long passes or floated crosses.
-The taller he is and the higher he can jump, the easier it will be for him to intercept these passes from centre backs or the rare tall fullback.
+Jumping Reach (and of course the player’s natural height).
+This one is obvious.
+Whether up top or on the flank, target man will be the target of very long passes or floated crosses.
+The taller he is, and the higher he can jump, the easier it will be to intercept these passes.

-Heading, Balance, and Strength are equally important as they will help him to assert himself in the wide areas against smaller fullbacks.
-Decent amount of Acceleration and Pace will also help the player to move quicker into central areas to help out with the attack when opportunity presents itself.
+Heading, Balance, and Strength are equally important.
+They will help him to assert himself in the wide areas against smaller fullbacks.
+Decent amount of Acceleration and Pace will also help the player to move quicker into central areas.
 Having high values there is a bonus but not key to the role.
 Physically he is not all that different from a traditional Physical “Big Man” stereotype of the central Target Man.
-What makes a Wide Target Man (WTM) stand out is the plethora of technical and mental attributes he will need in addition to the physicals.
+What makes a Wide Target Man (WTM) stand out is the plethora of technical and mental attributes.
+They are as important, if not more, as the physicals.